ChordPro/chordpro/docs/content/Table_Of_Contents.md

 contents : [
   {
     // The metadata for this toc.
-One or two items. fields : [ title ]
+One or two items.
+	// This is used for sorting the ToC. fields : [ title ]

     // The label (title) for this toc.